Inactive Members of Involvements

-For some organizations, you will want to keep the members enrolled, but make them Inactive for the time period that they are not actively serving in that organization.
+For some Involvements, you will want to keep the members enrolled, but make them Inactive for the time period that they are not actively serving in that Involvement.
 If you plan to do this, you may want to select the date that they should go Inactive to use as a reference.

 See note below regarding Inactive Members and TouchPoint Check-In.